This page contains step-by-step instructions for editors facilitating peer review for the Programming Historian.

 The Programming Historian uses a model of open peer review, while we believe this helps maintain civility and the productive sharing of ideas, authors have the right (and we have a requirement to respect that right) to request a closed peer review.
 There are many reasons why someone might be hesitant to engage in an open review and we encourage authors to always pursue the option with which they are most comfortable.

 Once an author has revised the tutorial to the satisfaction of the editor, it is the editor’s job to invite two formal external peer reviews.
-It is entirely up to the editor who these reviewers are, however in the interest of our commitment to diversity, we encourage editors to ask themselves if they have made a sufficient effort to draw from reviewers who are distinct from themselves either by gender, nationality, race, age, or academic background.
+In the interest of our commitment to diversity, we encourage editors to ask themselves if they have made a sufficient effort to draw from reviewers who are distinct from themselves either by gender, nationality, race, age, or academic background.
 Please try not to find two people who are very like you.

 For each potential reviewer you do contact, regardless of response, please enter: